giaco5988/easy-stokes/readme.md

 Go to `easy-drop/tutorials` for an hands-on introduction to the code.

-* DNS simulation of a droplet in an unbounded domain using Spectral BIM `easy-drop/tutorials/tutorial-drop-spectral-dns`.
+* Spectral BIM implementation simulating one droplet in an unbounded domain `easy-drop/tutorials/tutorial-drop-spectral`.
+Possible to run DNS, Newton method, Stability analysis, Continuation method and Edge tracking.
 * DNS simulation of a droplet in a capillary tube (possible to add gravity) `easy-drop/tutorials/tutorial-drop-in-pipe`.